Sina30/ikipm_bus/README.md

 # ikipm_bus

 Ikipm bus is an NPC system that allows people in FiveM RP servers to have an easy and cheap way to move across the city.
-There are different bus stations where you can select a predefinite destination.
+There are different bus stations where you can select a predefined destination.

 ## Requirements
 * [es_extended](https://github.com/ESX-Org/es_extended)